rasselin/os-ext-testing/README.md

 running anything in this repository.

 ### Set Up Your Data Repository

+NOTE: This section is a out-dated because of the migration towards the common-ci solution & project-config.
+See those details at the top of this README.

 You will want to create a Git repository containing configuration data files -- such as the Gerrit username and private SSH key file for your testing account -- that are used